 - 1 point – Attendance or participation in two conference, seminar, symposia, or workshop that involves a global, multicultural, or international dimension.
 Some options are included below:

 - 2 points – Taking a leadership role in an ethnic/multicultural or global focused student organization or event on or off campus.
 For more information about on campus student organizations, please visit Get Involved.
-You may also earn 2 points by interning or volunteering with any Houston office that has a global focus (such as a NGO, consulate, multinational corporation, etc.) or with any community organization that serves international populations (such as a community center, refugee services, etc.)
+Students may also earn 2 points by interning or volunteering with any office that has a global focus (such as a NGO, consulate, multinational corporation, etc.) or with any community organization that serves international populations (such as a community center, refugee services, etc.)

 - 1 point – Active participation in at least two multicultural, global, or international events.
 Some options are included below:

-After completing 10 points, the student should complete a 'Verification of Completion' form by clicking the button below to submit information and documentation to register points.
+After completing 10 points, students must complete a 'Verification of Completion' form by clicking the button below to submit information and documentation to register points.